Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Introduction

 \section{Introduction}

-Logs have been widely adopted in software system development and maintenance.
-In industry, it is a common practice to record detailed software runtime information into logs, allowing developers and support engineers to track system behaviors and perform post-mortem analysis.
+Logs have been widely adopted in software system development and maintenance~\cite{log_survey, log_empirical_study}.
+In industry, it is a common practice to record detailed software runtime information into logs, allowing developers and operating engineers to track system behaviors and perform post-mortem analysis.

-In general, logs are unstructured text printed by logging statements (e.g., \textit{printf()}, \textit{Console.Writeline()}) in source code.
-A log message, as illustrated in the following example, records a specific system event with a set of fields: timestamp (the occurrence time of the event, e.g., 2008-11-09 20:46:55,556), verbosity level (the severity level of the event, e.g., INFO), and event description in free text.
+In general, logs are a form of unstructured texts printed by logging statements (e.g., \textit{logging.info()}, \textit{printf()}, \textit{Console.Writeline()}) in source code.
+A log message, as illustrated in the following example, records a specific system event with a set of fields: \textbf{timestamp} (the occurrence time of the event, \textit{e.g., 2008-11-09 20:46:55,556}), \textbf{verbosity level} (the severity level of the event, \textit{e.g., INFO}), and \textbf{message content} that describes the event in free text.\\